 Read the reviews:

 You will easily be able to find lots of reviews for any given course or training program.
 For example, Modern Millionaires is a course that teaches you lead flipping and I have reviewed the course in detail (click here to read it).
 You can find similar reviews on the same site and many other sites.
 Some of these reviews will be a little biased but when you go through 2 or 3 reviews, you will start getting a better idea.
+If you decide to enroll in an online medical course that is growing in popularity, be sure to check out the testimonials of previous users to see how they obtained their medical certification and whether they were satisfied with the overall course.
 Also look for reviews on public forums like Quora or Reddit.

 Read a little about the coach: